airlift/airbase/README.md

 Airbase is intended for open source projects that should be deployed to Maven Central.

-It inherits from the oss-parent POM and supports the OSS deployment process as outlined at https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide.

-As described on https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide, the `sonatype-nexus-staging` and `sonatype-nexus-snapshots` repositories must be configured:
+As described in the [OSSRH Guide](http://central.sonatype.org/pages/ossrh-guide.html), the `sonatype-nexus-staging` and `sonatype-nexus-snapshots` repositories must be configured:

 ```xml
 <servers>